What is a prepayment meter?

 If you’re worried you cannot afford to top up your prepayment meter, contact your supplier straight away.
 Our rules mean they must offer support.
 This includes:

-- extra support credit if you are in a vulnerable situation and have few options to pay
+- additional support credit if you’re in a vulnerable situation and have few options to pay

-- extra support credit while you work out ways to pay if you are in a vulnerable situation.
-For example, if you cannot leave your home because of the pandemic.
+- additional support credit while you work out ways to pay if you are in a vulnerable situation

 You’ll need to repay the credit from your supplier when you next top up.
 Suppliers must work with you to agree on a payment plan you can afford.